rajangdavis/osvc_node/README.md

 ## Todo
 I am looking to implement the following items soon:
+1. Update Connect Class API to take option Object as a parameter
-1. OSCNodeQueryResults, an object for performing a ROQL query
+2. OSCNode.QueryResults, an object for performing a ROQL query
-2. OSCNodeQueryResultsSet, an object for performing multiple ROQL queries
+3. OSCNode.QueryResultsSet, an object for performing multiple ROQL queries
-3. OSCNodeAnalyticsReportResults, an object for running Analytics Reports
+4. OSCNode.AnalyticsReportResults, an object for running Analytics Reports
-4. Convenience Methods for Analytics Filters and Date Time
+5. Convenience Methods for Analytics Filters and Date Time
-5. Test suite (in progress)
+6. Test suite (in progress)
-6. Travis CI for continuous integration
+7. Travis CI for continuous integration
-7. Code Climate for code quality
+8. Code Climate for code quality
-8. Documentation
+9. Documentation

 ## Compatibility